tiagoanatar/github-repo-search/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Introduction
 The Git Repo Search project is a web application that allows users to search for repositories on GitHub.
 The project is built using Next.js, a React framework, and TypeScript for type-checking.
 The application makes use of custom hooks - useThrottle and useFetch - to handle search throttling and API requests respectively.
+A private key is used in envoriment variables file(.env.local) in order to bypass the git API search requests limitation.

 ## Folder Structure